 City Council Elections: In the City of Laguna Hills, City Council Members are elected at-large for a four year term.
 City Council Members serve staggered terms, which means that either 2 or 3 seats are open for election every two years.
 City Council Members receive an annual stipend, CalPERS contribution and health benefits.
-For the upcoming November 2018 election, three City Council Seats will be up for election.
+For the upcoming November 8, 2022 election, there will be three City Council Seats for full four-year terms and one City Council Seat for a partial two-year term up for election.

 To qualify as a candidate for member of the City Council, you must reside in and be registered to vote within the jurisdiction at the time nomination papers are issued.
 In addition, you must be: